MicrosoftDocs/edge-developer/microsoft-edge/webview2/webview2-api-reference.md

 The Microsoft Edge WebView2 control enables you to host web content in your application using Chromium-based Microsoft Edge as the rendering engine.

-WebView2 is available for the following frameworks and programming languages:
+WebView2 is available for the following frameworks (or platforms) and programming languages:

 * .NET
    * [Core/C#](/dotnet/api/microsoft.web.webview2.core)